-The focus of English classes at The International School is to develop and extend students’ reading, writing, listening, and speaking skills.
-Our program is designed with the recognition that each child has his or her own time frame for successfully transferring literacy skills from one language to another.
-A maximum class size of 19 students enables our teachers to focus on a wide-range of developing literacy abilities, supporting each student to become strong independent readers and writers.
+The English program at The International School develops and extends students’ reading, writing, listening, speaking, viewing and presenting skills.
+Using the Teachers College Reading and Writing Workshop, our program teaches language through inquiry with a focus on the developmental nature of language learning and that each child has their own time frame for successfully transferring literacy skills from one language to another.
+Small class sizes enable our teachers to focus on supporting each student to become strong independent readers and writers.

 The International School has six full-time English teachers.
 First graders attend English classes for one hour daily, while Second through Fifth graders attend for two hours every other day.
-Classes are mixed with students from each language track to support collaboration, knowledge sharing, and the overall sense of school community.
+Classes are mixed with students from different homerooms to support collaboration, knowledge sharing, and the overall sense of school community.

-In the younger grades, students engage in a variety of activities that build foundational reading skills.
+Within the reading workshop, students in younger grades engage in a variety of activities that build foundational reading skills.
 Lessons focus on supporting a love for literature through read alouds, independent reading, and explicit instruction in phonics and fluency to support comprehension.
-In the upper grades, students expand on their foundational skills through independent, guided and shared reading, genre studies, and literature discussions.
+In the upper grades reading workshop, students expand on their foundational skills through independent, guided and shared reading, genre studies, and literature discussions.

-Students use the 6 + 1 Traits in Writing framework to draft, revise, and publish informative/explanatory texts, opinion texts, and narratives.
+Through the writing workshop, students draft, revise, and publish informative/explanatory texts, opinion texts, and narratives.
 English teachers provide authentic purposes for writing and guide students through each relevant step.
-Spelling, vocabulary, and grammar are explicitly taught using Sitton Spelling and Word Skills.
-Sitton is designed to support hands-on inquiry through letter pattern and sound recognition and provides cyclical repetition of concepts throughout the grade levels.
+Spelling, vocabulary, and grammar are explicitly taught through authentic writing experiences. .
 Additionally, Handwriting Without Tears (HWT) is used to teach print and cursive.
-HWT is recommended by occupational therapists as it engages kids in multisensory lessons to build fine motor skills.